Welcome to WebmasterWorld Guest from 22.214.171.124

 The biggest error I've seen is assuming we can read the hidden intentions of any other individual, and especially those of a corporation.
 This is dangerous territory.
-It's where we have a strong tendency to project our own hidden character onto another, rather than seeing the situation clearly.
-And with so many people inside a corporation affecting the group's action, it gets even worse.
+It's where we have a strong tendency to project our own hidden character onto another, rather than seeing ther situation clearly.

 Then the science work gets translated into a pubic search engine service through a large company - because that job TAKES big resources these days.
 Cuill learned that lesson!

 For most of us, the average search engineer at Google IS smarter than we are.